Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The exec run for 6 cpu with a start file TIP507_config.start0 is executed by # mpiexec -n 6 a.out &, which runs all right.

-The initial state of the water molecules is constructed in quaternions [4].
+The initial settings of the water molecules is constructed in quaternions [4].
 The pips package is installed and is fine at usual linux systems including CentOS 7.
 Also the Windows 11 system is ok using the C/C++ packages of Vidual Studio Community, and then the pip3 package.
-However, the AlmaLinux-9 fails due to one of the packages parilist before
-we install # pip3 install genice.
+However, the AlmaLinux-9 fails due to one of the packages parilist before we install # pip3 install genice.

 Next at the second test, we download the Siesta-4.1b code [3] and unpack by: